rstdoc/rstdoc/doc/_dcx.rst

 - If you want an overview of the linking (traceability), add ``.. include:: _traceability_file.rst`` to ``index.rest`` or another ``.rest`` file.
-  It is there in the generated samples to include it in tests.
+  It is there in the generated example project, to include it in tests.
-  You might want to remove that line, if you start with the samples.
+  You might want to remove that line, if you start with the example project.

-See the example created with ``--rest`` or ``--stpl`` at the end of this file and the sources of the documentation of `rstdoc <https://github.com/rpuntaie/rstdoc>`__.
+See the example project created with ``--rest`` or ``--stpl`` at the end of this file and the sources of the documentation of `rstdoc <https://github.com/rpuntaie/rstdoc>`__.